What will the future of central banking look like?

 Is it now time for a new central banking model?
 What will central banking look like in the future?
 Can government be held at arms-length?

-The presentation will be followed by moderated Q&A with the audience.
+The presentation was followed by moderated Q&A with the audience.